sirthias/borer/README.md

 Encoders and Decoders can be implicitly "unpacked" from a `Codec` for the same type.

-NOTE: In order to not hinder composability Codecs should only ever be _supplied_, never consumed.
+*NOTE*: In order to not hinder composability Codecs should only ever be _supplied_, never consumed.
 So, if you write an `Encoder`, `Decoder` or `Codec` for a generic type, which itself requires implicitly available encoders and/or decoders for certain type parameters (like `Encoder.forOption`, for example) then you should never require an implicitly available `Codec[T]`, but rather an `Encoder[T]` and `Decoder[T]` separately.